FrancisVila/MFT_convert/content/en/docs/SecureTransport/AWS_Installation_Guide/st_create_secgroups/st_network_access.md

 When designing the Administration host for your AWS infrastructure, you should use it only for maintenance and administration tasks and avoid opening unnecessary security holes.
 You need to keep it locked down as much as possible.
 You could look into hardening your chosen operating system for even tighter security.
 You should stop your Administration host instances for the duration with no maintenance work and start them when you need access to your servers in AWS in order to minimize the security risks.

-Here are the basic steps for creating a bastion host for your AWS infrastructure (see section <span class="span_5">Launch an instance for Administration Host</span>):
+Here are the basic steps for creating a bastion host for your AWS infrastructure (see section ):

 -   Launch an EC2 instance.
 -   Apply your OS hardening as required.